dyllamt/coinbase-connector/README.md

 ## CI/CD
 - `pull request`: format, unit, and integration tests.
 - `merge to main`: docker and helm release (if [version](https://github.com/dyllamt/coinbase-producer/blob/main/VERSION) bumped).

+## Deployment

+Message deduplication should be implemented if the producer is replicated.